iorchard/keycloak_openldap/openldap-ansible/README.rst

    # numResponses: 2
    # numEntries: 1

-The output should show namingcontexts.
+The output should show namingContexts.

 Do ldapsearch.::